Andrew Gilding: 2016

 After whitewashing Gerwyn Price 3–0 in the first round of the 2016 World Championship, Gilding lost 4–0 to Adrian Lewis picking up just two legs in the process.
 He was beaten 6–5 by Ryan de Vreede in the second round of the UK Open.
 Gilding reached the semi-finals of the 10th Players Championship which included a 6–0 thrashing of Jelle Klaasen, but he suffered a 6–0 loss to Dave Chisnall.
 He qualified for the Players Championship Finals and was edged out 6–5 by Vincent van der Voort.

-2017
+2017–2021

 Gilding was 2–0 down in sets to John Henderson in the opening round of the 2017 World Championship, but rallied to draw level at 2–2.
 He survived one match dart from Henderson in the deciding set and it would go to a sudden-death leg.
 Gilding won the bull to throw first and took out a 75 finish to progress.
 He lost all four sets by three legs to one in the second round against reigning champion Gary Anderson.

-2018

-Gilding missed out on 2018 PDC World Darts Championship and that sent him down the rankings.
-He was seeded to the second round of 2018 UK Open, but was not able to win a single leg against Gabriel Clemens, who just gained his Tour card.
-Throughout the year, Gilding struggled on Players Championship tournaments and he was falling out of top 64.
-He qualified for two European Tour events – PDC German Darts Championship (and made it to the second round) and PDC European Darts Trophy (where he lost in the first round).

-In November he qualified for 2018 Grand Slam of Darts, where he finished last in his round robin group, after losing to Gerwyn Price and Simon Whitlock, his only win came in the last match against Glen Durrant.
+In November 2018, Gilding qualified for the 2018 Grand Slam of Darts, where he finished last in his round robin group, after losing to Gerwyn Price and Simon Whitlock, his only win came in the last match against Glen Durrant.

-After failing to qualify for the last year's tournament, Gilding secured his sport on 2018 Players Championship Finals as 43rd seed.
-Again he was eliminated by Gabriel Clemens in the first round.
+After failing to qualify for the last year's tournament, Gilding secured his spot in the 2018 Players Championship Finals as the 43rd seed.
+He was eliminated by Gabriel Clemens in the first round.

-Despite playing on two major events at the end of the year, Gilding did not qualify for 2019 PDC World Darts Championship, fell out of top 64 and lost his Tour card.
+Gilding did not qualify for 2019 PDC World Darts Championship, fell out of top 64 and lost his Tour card.